Jengamon/Disandria/README.md

 *  (TBI) [The SDL library](http://www.libsdl.org "SDL")

 PugiXML is used in this project.
 I do not own nor do I hold any rights over PugiXML.
-For more information on this project, look over here: [PugiXML library][pxml].
+For more information on this project, look over here: [The PugiXML library][pxml].

 [pxml]: http://www.pugixml.org "PugiXML"